osg-htc/user-school-2023/docs/materials/htcondor/part2-ex2-queue-n.md

 (Optional) Defining JobBatchName for Tracking
 ---------------------------------------------

-During the lecture, it was mentioned that you can define arbitrary attributes in your submit file, and that one purpose of such attributes is to track or report on different jobs separately.
+It is possible to define arbitrary attributes in your submit file, and that one purpose of such attributes is to track or report on different jobs separately.
 In this optional exercise, you will see how this technique can be used.

 Once again, we will use `sleep` jobs, so that your jobs remain in the queue long enough to experiment on.

-1. Create a submit file that runs `sleep 120` (or some reasonable duration).
+1. Create a submit file that runs `sleep 120`.
 1. Instead of a single `queue` statement, write this:

         :::file
         jobbatchname = 1
         queue 5

-1. Submit the file.
+1. Submit the submit file to HTCondor.
 1. Now, quickly edit the submit file to instead say:

         :::file